 What are Loyalty Points Worth?

-As you can see what loyalty points are worth is not as black and white as it may appear from the onset.
-The value of loyalty points is completely up to whoever is putting together the program and can be adjusted to accomplish each store’s individual goals.
+As you can see, determining the value of loyalty points is not so black and white.
+The value of loyalty points is completely up to whoever is organizing the program and can be adjusted to accomplish each stores' individual goals.

 I would start with 1% back on purchases and having points be equal to 1 cent each.
 This is easy to start and is easy for your customers to understand.
 A simple program is often the most effective at launch.